-Don't look for a new job.
-Your recent work history should show consistency.
-Changing jobs may not affect your ability to qualify for a loan - particularly if you are improving your salary.
-However, if you switch careers before your loan is approved, your loan process could fail or be bogged down.
+Don't look for a new career.
+Your recent job history should show stability.
+Finding a new career (particularly one with a better salary) may not hinder your ability to qualify for your mortgage.
+However, if you switch careers before approval, your mortgage process could fail or be bogged down.

 Don't move money around or switch banks.
 Bank statements from recent months for accounts in your name (checking, savings, money market, and others) will likely be analyzed as the lending institution considers your mortgage application.
 To eliminate potential fraud, most loans need thorough paperwork to verify the source of all funds.
 Switching banks or moving funds to another account - for whatever reason - might make it harder for the lender to review your funds.

 Don't give your FSBO (for sale by owner) seller a "good faith" deposit, cash in hand.
 Until closing, any good faith deposit remains yours.
 Some sellers may not realize that this earnest money is to be applied to your expenses at closing.
 An attorney or other type of neutral party can hold onto your deposit, or you may put it temporarily into a trust account until closing.
 The disposition of good faith funds, in the case of a failed transaction, should be specified in the purchase agreement with your seller.

 At Tier One Mortgage, LLC, we answer questions about this process every day.
 Give us a call at (585) 282-0960.